RLAlab/rlalab.github.io/content/authors/Giovanni Maresca di Serracapriola/_index.md

   #- Researchers
 ---

 Hi!
 I am Giovanni from Lecce, a small town in southern Italy.
-I joined the RLA lab during my MEng in bioengineering here at Imperial, and decided to stick around for longer for a PhD.
-Although my research focuses primarily on engineering yeast produce dyes and pigments, I had the chance to work with other organisms, such as the spore-forming bacterium Bacillus subtilis.
+I joined the RLA lab during my MEng in Bioengineering here at Imperial, and decided to stick around for longer for a PhD.
+Although my research focuses primarily on engineering yeast produce dyes and pigments, I had the chance to work with other organisms, such as the spore-forming bacterium _Bacillus subtilis_.
 In 2022, I was also involved with iGEM, leading the “Sporadicate” team in the competition.
 In my free time I like to boast about my cooking skills, chat about Italian food and lose in chess against Lucas.